Tools

-1. What camera do you use?
+1. Which camera do you use?

-I keep a Nikon D750 as back-up.
 In the future, I’d like to use a film camera more often (FM), as well as upgrade to a Fuji medium format systems (the GFX series).

 2. What lens do you use?

-3. It stops up to 1.4, which is incredible.
+3. It stops “up” to 1.4, which is incredible and allows very shallow depth of field.

-4. Furthermore, it's sharp at all apertures.
+4. It's sharp at all apertures.

 Funny story: I know the 105mm by Sigma was my next lens, so in late 2020, I purchased two of this lens.
 I tested both meticulously, checking for sharpness of a brick surface in the corner regions.
 I returned the copy that wasn’t as sharp.
 Believe it or not, the one I bought was consistently sharper than the one I returned, which goes to show that a manufacturer can produce irregularities within a model of the same lens.